rishabhc32/ohio/README.md

 It is written in `Node.js` using `express` server.
 It is using REDIS database hosted on _redis labs_.
 It is deployed on _wedeploy_ using `docker`.

+The idea came when I was working on a project using a certain API which was only in http.
+But I really liked that API and could not find any other method to forward it to https.
+So I made this tool to overcome this difficulty.

 The API is deployed on following link - https://ohio-spooderman.wedeploy.io

 __API Description is in below image.__